rpii/-wdio-html-reporter-pdf/README.md

 # wdio-html-reporter-pdf
 Generate a pdf from an html-report.
-Requires version 6.2.0 or later of wdio-hmtl-reporter to generate the html report
+Requires version 7.7.0 or later of wdio-hmtl-nice-reporter to generate the html report
+#### Newest Features:

+    Upgrade: rewritten in typescript, update puppeteer.

 ## Installation